478mkharb/devops-learning/Interview/Ansible.md

 ---

-## 70. What is check mode not guaranteed to do?

-**Priority: 🟠 P2**

-`--check` depends on module support.

-Some modules can accurately predict changes; others cannot.

-Therefore:

-> Check mode is a useful safety mechanism, not a universal simulation of every side effect.

----

-# 13. P3 — Other Automation and Configuration-Management Tools
+# 12. P3 — Other Automation and Configuration-Management Tools

-## 71. What other configuration-management tools are commonly used?
+## 67. What other configuration-management tools are commonly used?

 **Priority: 🟢 P3**